isomerpages/nlb-biblioasia/_apr-to-jun-2013/From Garden City to Gardening City.md

  <div style="background-color: white;">Chek Jawa wetlands located off the southeastern tip of Pulau Ubin. <i>Wikimedia Commons.</i></div>

 A *Straits Times* photo of former Prime Minister Lee Kuan Yew launching Singapore’s first-ever tree-planting campaign in 1963 best depicts how the idea of building Singapore into a Garden City first took root.
-As Mr Lee bent over to dig a hole with a *changkol* to plan a Mempat tree at Farrer Circus, Singaporeans stood around and watched – none of them offering a helping hand.
+As Mr Lee bent over to dig a hole with a *changkol* to plant a Mempat tree at Farrer Circus, Singaporeans stood around and watched – none of them offering a helping hand.

 <img style="width:90%;" src="/images/Vol%209%20Issue%201/Garden%20City/Annual%20Tree%20Planting%20Day.jpg">
  <div style="background-color: white;">Former Prime Minister Lee Kuan Yew planting a Yellow Flame tree on Tree Planting Day in 1971. <i>Courtesy of National Archives of Singapore.</i></div>